jeanyveskotchi/Smart-home-privacy/week3_iot_camera/Analysis.md

 ###  Streaming Graph
 ![Streaming Graph](Screenshots/wyze_stream_graph.png)

-You see massive spikes (hundreds of packets/sec) and a steady wave pattern.
+We see massive spikes (hundreds of packets/sec) and a steady wave pattern.

 This wave-like rhythm is typical of video streaming traffic:
 - Each “wave” represents continuous frames of compressed video being uploaded.